 Furthermore, it recalls the day Ram, his wife Sita, and his brother Lakshman returned to their kingdom in Ayodhya after spending 14 years in captivity battling the evil Ravan in Sri Lanka.

 People clean up, make changes, and decorate their homes and places of business with rangolis and diyas.
+If your outdoor ac fan not spinning, consider repair to prevent further damage and ensure efficient cooling during hot weather.
 They also dress up and perform rituals to worship the goddess Lakhsmi on Diwali.
 Diwali is also a significant cultural occasion for the Hindus, Sikhs, and Jains.

 This fantastic festival is celebrated for five days.
 The primary Festive traditions are conducted on the third day of the celebration.
 The standard practices of the event include burning Diyas and candles throughout the house, praying to goddess Lakshmi and Lord Ganesha for health and wealth, and lighting fireworks.